isomerpages/moe-fairfieldsec/_others/Information for Sec 1 2022/Secondary 1 Orientation.md

-Please also note that the school will be providing the Secondary 1 students with an **Orientation T-shirt** specially designed for their cohort.
+Please also note that the school will be providing the Secondary 1 students with an&nbsp;**Orientation T-shirt**&nbsp;specially designed for their cohort.
 The measurements of the T-shirt are as follows.
 Please indicate your child’s size in the e-Registration Form.

 | Size | Shoulder | Chest | Sleeve | Length |
 |---|---|---|---|---|